apetkau/microbial-informatics-2014/labs/gview-server/README.md

 2. In this lab we constructed a pan-genome BLAST Atlas using Chromosome I as the seed genome.
 Please follow through the same procedure, but this time use Chromosome II as the seed genome.
 What differences do you notice?

-3. The pan-genome BLAST Atlas in this lab was constructed using only 3 separate genomes.
-It's possible to add as many genomes as you want by simply adding more files in the **Upload Genomes** screen.
-A quick method to add a large number of files is to compress all the files first within a **zip** or **tarball**.
-An example of such a set of files is at */Course/MI_workshop_2014/day6/gview-server-annotations/other-genomes-ffn.tar.gz* (compressed file containing annotations for all genomes in ffn format).

-   The one downside to uploading large datasets is the longer time it takes to perform the analysis.
-A pre-computed pan-genome analysis with the above set of files is displayed below and can be found at http://server.gview.ca/w/2014/L1Q3.

-   ![pangenome all][lab3-2]

-   This exact same dataset was used in **Question 2** from the [OrthoMCL](labs/orthomcl) lab.
-In reference to the resulting [Venn Diagram](labs/orthomcl/Answers.md) from this lab, please answer the following.

-   1. The Venn Diagram shows that 3269 genes are part of the core genome set.
-How do the 3269 core genes correspond to what is displayed in the BLAST Atlas?
-   2. The Venn Digram shows that there are 74 genes that are unique to only the haiti and nepal group.
-That is, there are 74 genes that are found in every genome except C6706.
-Can you find this region on the pan-genome BLAST Atlas?

 [Answers](Answers.md)